maginth/daytime-desktop/README.md

 == Instalation

-Double click on linux/activate.sh (tested on mint cinamon desktop, readshift must be activated) or windows/activate.vbs (tested on windows 10/11)
+Double click on linux/activate.sh (tested on mint cinamon and xfce desktops, readshift must be activated) or windows/activate.vbs (tested on windows 10/11)

 == hour wallpapers